 Also Read: How to Plan a Trip to Kalpa?

 We finally reached Kalpa and after a bit of hotel hunting, I decided to stay at Hotel Parvati.
 From an overall point of view, my stay here was comfortable and a pleasant one; and I would recommend this hotel to anyone who is heading towards Kalpa.
 They are not really one of the luxury or well-known hotels here.
 But if you are looking for a decent enough hotel in Kalpa with a great view; then Hotel Parvati would prove to be a great choice for you.

 Please read Hotel Review – Hotel Parvati, Kalpa for a detailed review of this hotel and to see a few pictures of the rooms.

-The biggest attraction, and probably the only one as well, in Kalpa is the magnificent and majestic peaks of Kinner Kailash.
+The biggest attraction and probably the only one as well, in Kalpa is the magnificent and majestic peaks of Kinner Kailash.
 As you climb up to Reckong Peo and then further up to Kalpa; the imposing peaks put up a view that will sweep you off your feet.
-Every hotel out here is facing in the same direction but a few have slightly better view than others.
+Every hotel out here is facing in the same direction but a few have a slightly better views than others.
 And this is where this hotel comes out to be a winner.

 This was the view from our room.

 To be honest, Parvati was not really the hotel that I was looking for upon my arrival in Kalpa.
 The last time I was here, I stayed at a hotel called Ashoka and that was the one I wanted to stay in again.
 Unfortunately, however, when I arrived at Hotel Ashoka, I was told that they were completely booked and did not have even a single room to spare for a night.